Skip to main content

 Webhook name

-Internal name so your team knows what this webhook does
+Internal name so your team knows what this webhook does.
+Required.

 URL

-The endpoint in your system where Mobaro will send the JSON payload
+The endpoint where Mobaro sends the JSON payload.
+Required.

 Resource

-The object type the webhook listens to (Users, Results, etc.)
+The object type the webhook listens to (Users, Results, etc.).
+Required.

 Events